cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 #### How to enable X-Ray Autotracing

-To enable X-Ray Autotracing , please do via SSH:
+To enable X-Ray Autotracing, run the following commands via SSH:

 ```
 # /usr/sbin/cloudlinux-ssa-manager enable-ssa
 # /usr/sbin/cloudlinux-xray-autotracing enable --all
 ```

-Check [link](/command-line_tools/#x-ray-autotracing) for more description of CLI `/usr/sbin/cloudlinux-xray-autotracing` utility.
+Check [CLI documentation](/command-line_tools/#x-ray-autotracing) for a description of the `/usr/sbin/cloudlinux-xray-autotracing` CLI utility.

 #### Requirements

-* Cloudlinux Shared Pro or CloudLinux Solo
+* CloudLinux OS Shared Pro or CloudLinux OS Solo
 * alt-php-ssa > 0.2-1 version
 * alt-php-xray > 0.4-1 version
 * Enabled PHP SSA on the server

 #### Autotracing Interface

-A new tab for Autotracing tasks was added to X-Ray UI:
+A new tab for Autotracing tasks was added to the X-Ray UI:

 ![](/images/XRayAutotracingtaskstab.png)

-#### FAQ Autotracing
+#### Autotracing FAQ

 Q: Why are the slow URLs in the Slow Site Analyzer report different from those on which the autotracing tasks were created?

 A: Because the autotracing decision module uses rules and thresholds different from Slow Site Analyzer, which are configured by the CloudLinux team.